Lempriere Pringle 2015

 Funding Priorities

-• County Durham Community Foundation: £1 million (2016/17) to support employment, skills, and raising aspirations
+• County Durham Community Foundation: £1,000,000 (to help people back into employment, raising aspirations and fulfilling potential)

 Priority Areas